Glass Tile Backsplash: Pros and Cons

 - Zero water absorption: Glass is impervious to water with an absorbency rate of 0% (compared to ceramic, which has an absorbency rate of 0.5% to 3%).

-Glass Tile Challenges
+Disadvantages of Glass Tile

 - Professional installation is a must: Because glass is translucent, the adhesive is visible through the tiles.
 Achieving a professional-looking result is difficult if you attempt DIY glass tile installation.